CANCELLED SUMMER SHOWS HAVE BEEN RESCHEDULED FOR NOVEMBER, 2024!

 AUGUST 10 - ORONOCO, MN - Squash Blossom Farm (Buy Tickets)

-POSTPONED!
-AUGUST 15 - GRANITE FALLS, MN - The YES!
-House (Buy Tickets)
+RESCHEDULED!
+NOVEMBER 15 - GRANITE FALLS, MN - The YES!
+House

-POSTPONED!
-AUGUST 16 - NEW LONDON, MN - Little Theater Auditorium (Buy Tickets)
+RESCHEDULED!
+NOVEMBER 23 - NEW LONDON, MN - Little Theater Auditorium

 Carlisle Evans Peck is a fiscal year 2024 recipient of a Creative Individuals grant from the Minnesota State Arts Board.
 This activity is made possible by the voters of Minnesota through a grant from the Minnesota State Arts Board, thanks to a legislative appropriation from the arts and cultural heritage fund.